Do you switch your camera on at online meetings?

 Image

-So, what impact does switching off our camera, and not showing our face, have?
-The answer is, of course, it depends.
-If no-one has their camera on, and it’s been agreed upfront that we’re going to be voice-only', then no problem at all.
+So, what impact does switching off our camera and not showing our face have?
+Of course, it depends.
+If no one has their camera on, and it’s been agreed upfront that we’re going to be voice-only, then no problem at all.
 Voice and camera parity.

-The tension develops when some of us do, and some of us don’t, show our faces.
-Check-in with yourself, when you’ve had your camera on at a meeting, and someone else chooses voice only, did any of the following thoughts cross your mind?
+Tension develops when some of us show our faces, and others don’t.
+Check in with yourself, when you’ve had your camera on at a meeting, and someone else chooses voice only, did any of the following thoughts cross your mind?

-• “They’re not listening and don’t really want to be at this meeting.”
+• “They’re not listening and don’t want to be at this meeting.”

 • “Hey, I showed myself, despite feeling grotty this morning.”